-Good reasons for gaps in employment can be a valuable part of your career journey, even though they may initially raise concerns for hiring managers.
+Good reasons for gaps in employment can actually be a valuable part of your professional story, even though, sure, hiring managers might raise an eyebrow at first.

 What are employment gaps?